hpi-schul-cloud/cui/README.md

 ## Color Schemes
-In order to apply a fitting color scheme for either OpenSAP or OpenWHO, a variable in the "App.js" file has to be changed.
+In order to apply the fitting color scheme for OpenSAP, OpenHPI or OpenWHO a variable in the "App.js" file has to be changed.

 You can find the file in the directory [`chat-ui/src/App.js`](chat-ui/src/App.js).

-Then change the variable "colorScheme", in the "getColorScheme"-function, to either "orangeGrey" (for OpenSAP) or "greenGrey" (for OpenWHO).
+Locate the "getColorScheme()"-function and change the value of "colorScheme" to:
+- "orangeGrey" for OpenSAP
+- "lightOrangeGrey" for OpenHPI
+- "greenGrey" for OpenWHO

 ## Greeting Message
 In order to present the user with a short introduction of what the chatbot can do and initiate the conversation, a greeting message is rendered as soon as the chatbot is openend.